jim-collier/x9git/project/backlog.md

 - 🔘 Code Review 20260723 item 18: fMustBeInPath shells out to external `which` (bash).
 	- `which` is absent on some minimal distros, making every command abort with "Not found in path: git".
 Use builtin `command -v`.

-- 🔘 Code Review 20260723 item 21: `pull` stashes a dirty tree before checking for an upstream (both implementations).
+- ✅ Code Review 20260723 item 21: `pull` stashes a dirty tree before checking for an upstream (both implementations).
 	- No-upstream + dirty = pointless stash push/pop that rewrites every file's mtime.
 Check upstream first.
 (Goes away if item 1 lands as `--autostash`.)
+	- Moot: item 1's `--autostash` fix removed the manual stash entirely; no upstream now means no stash is touched at all.

 - 🔘 Code Review 20260723 item 23: fetch without `--prune` leaves stale origin/* refs that existence checks trust (both implementations).
 	- Stale refs make gobr check out dead branches, land abort on the remote delete, newbr refuse reusable names.